 More information about SPF

 For advanced examples, a more detailed discussion about supported SPF syntax, spoofing, troubleshooting, and how Office 365 supports SPF, see How SPF works to prevent spoofing and phishing in Office 365.

-SPF is designed to help prevent spoofing, but there are spoofing techniques that SPF cannot protect against.
-In order to protect against these, once you have set up SPF, you should also configure DKIM and DMARC for Office 365.
-To get started, see Use DKIM to validate outbound email sent from your custom domain in Office 365.
-Next, see Use DMARC to validate email in Office 365.
+SPF is designed to help prevent spoofing, but there are spoofing techniques that SPF can't protect against.
+To defend against these, once you've set up SPF, you should configure DKIM and DMARC for Office 365.